unixwzrd/unixwzrd.github.io/html/projects/chatgpt-chatlog-export/_posts/2025-03-20-RE-Submitted-to-the-Apple-App-Stor.md

 This has been an exhausting process, and I’m just glad to finally have it back in Apple’s queue.
 Fingers crossed for a smooth approval this time!

+If you are looking fro someone to help you with a project, I am available for hire.
+I have a wide range of skills and can be a great asset to your team.
+My specialties are Unix/Linux/macOS system and database administration, automation, and application development and am rather adept with Python, Bash, and a variety of other tools.